 when did judas hang himself?

 Of course, Church Tradition teaches us that shortly after betraying Yeshua [Jesus], Judas went out and hanged himself.
 But then, the question which begs for an answer is, Why was not his replacement appointed for over a month?
 Why was it that Peter was not moved to replace Judas until shortly after Yeshua's ascension as recorded in ACTS 1?
 Why did not Yeshua Himself, after His resurrection appoint a replacement for one of His own apostles, if Judas was indeed already dead?
-I think that Scripture answers all these questions when read them free from the tether of Church Traditions.
+I think that Scripture answers all these questions when read free from the tether of Church Traditions.

 The account of Judas' death is found in two records, Matthew's Gospel and Luke's ACTS.
 Let us first consider what Matthew wrote.